Understanding Periodized Rehab & Load Management for Better Recovery

 - Remodeling phase (21 days to 1+ year): Tissue matures and strengthens

 Dr. Tim Gabbett, a leading researcher in load management, notes that "the body responds to load in predictable ways, but poorly to sudden spikes in activity."
 This principle forms the foundation of periodized rehabilitation.
+We can expect a response of increased knee soreness if we tell someone to go out for a 20-minute run if they haven't ran or been exposed to similar forces of running during rehab progressions.

 Benefits of a Structured Approach